qiwi/mixin/README.md

 Perhaps these are not perfect definitions, but we'll rely on them.

-## How and what to mix
+## How to and what to mix
-1. Class extension
+1. Subclass factory
     ```typescript
     type Constructor<T = {}> = new (...args: any[]) => T